-Happy Mewgenics launch day, dear reader!
-After 13 long years, Edmund McMillen’s cat-breeding tactical roguelite is finally out in the wild, and I’m pleased to report it’s another home run from The Binding of Isaac creator.
+After 13 long years, Edmund McMillen’s cat-breeding tactical roguelite Mewgenics is finally out in the wild, and I’m pleased to report it’s another home run from The Binding of Isaac creator.

-In preparation for my full review (which you can find here), I’ve spent the past week sinking my claws into its deep tactical systems.
-Now, I’m back to share my knowledge and help you keep your nine lives intact.
+With my full review now being published (which you can find here), I’ve spent countless hours since launch sinking my claws into its deep tactical systems.
+Now, I’m here to share my knowledge and help you keep your nine lives intact.

 Here are my top beginner tips, starting with what is arguably my most important nugget of wisdom.